naina-neu/READ/README.md

 The "assets" directory may include custom JS files.
 Customize JavaScript in "main.js".

-## Registration of the Product form creation in Shopify (Form User profile creation as per condition check of customer ID and order ID)
+## Registration of the Product form creation in Shopify

+#### Overview

+This guide provides step-by-step instructions for creating a product registration form in Shopify, including condition checks based on customer ID and order ID.

 #### Step 1 - Login to Shopify